stellar/hackathon-get-started/README.md

 [**Stellar Developer Portal**](https://www.stellar.org/developers/) - Quickest way to find documentation and other relevant resources.

 [**Horizon Reference Overview**](https://www.stellar.org/developers/reference/) - You'll be using the Horizon API a lot over the next 24 hours.
 Here's an overview of Horizon endpoints and how to use them.
+  - Tip: You'll be using [https://horizon-testnet.stellar.org/](https://horizon-testnet.stellar.org/)

 [**Stellar Testnet Documentation**](https://www.stellar.org/developers/guides/concepts/test-net.html) - To avoid testing with real money, we of course recommend that you use the Stellar testnet.
 This guide will explain what the testnet is and some best practices.

+[**Stellar Laboratory**](https://www.stellar.org/laboratory/) - The Stellar Laboratory is a set of tools that enables people to try out and learn about the Stellar network.
+The laboratory can build transactions, sign them, and submit them to the network.
+It can also make requests to any of the Horizon endpoints.

 [**JavaScript Stellar SDK**](https://github.com/stellar/js-stellar-sdk) - Here's the Github repo for the JS Stellar SDK.
 It contains some documentation and reference examples that should help you get started.

 [**Create Stellar Token (JS)**](https://github.com/msfeldstein/create-stellar-token) - A script that allows you to quickly create a Stellar token on testnet.

+[**Stellar Expert**](https://stellar.expert/explorer/public) - Block explorer and analytics platform for Stellar Network.
+Find information about accounts you create, transaction you submit to the network, and more.

 Stellar SDK's are also available in the following languages: [Go](https://github.com/stellar/go/releases/tag/horizonclient-v2.1.0), [Java](https://github.com/stellar/java-stellar-sdk/releases/tag/0.14.0), [Python](https://github.com/StellarCN/py-stellar-base/releases), [Qt](https://github.com/bnogalm/StellarQtSDK/releases), [.NET](https://github.com/elucidsoft/dotnet-stellar-sdk/releases), [iOS](https://github.com/Soneso/stellar-ios-mac-sdk/releases), [Scala](https://github.com/Synesso/scala-stellar-sdk/releases/tag/v0.11.0), and [Java](https://github.com/stellar/java-stellar-sdk/releases/tag/0.14.0).